zurnov/surplus-miner/README.md

 4. Direct jump to that combo (no incremental stepping), issuing per‑miner target or OFF.
 5. Sustained deficit timer triggers full shutdown (BOSminer stop) when below threshold long enough.
 6. Sustained surplus timer triggers resume (BOSminer start) when miners are off and surplus persists.
+7. Startup sync: shortly after server start a lightweight SSH probe runs for each miner: (a) is BOSminer running? (b) what is current power_target in /etc/bosminer.toml?
+It seeds internal state & emits an initial `auto_control_update` so the dashboard reflects real watt targets instead of 0.

 ![alt text](image-1.png)